Buzz Aldrin

-Early life
+Early life and education

 Aldrin was born Edwin Eugene Aldrin Jr. on January 20, 1930, at Mountainside Hospital in Glen Ridge, New Jersey.
 His parents, Edwin Eugene Aldrin Sr. and Marion Aldrin (née Moon), lived in neighboring Montclair.
 His father was an Army aviator during World War I and the assistant commandant of the Army's test pilot school at McCook Field, Ohio, from 1919 to 1922, but left the Army in 1928 and became an executive at Standard Oil.
 Aldrin had two sisters: Madeleine, who was four years older, and Fay Ann, who was a year and a half older.
 His nickname, which became his legal first name in 1988, arose as a result of Fay's mispronouncing "brother" as "buzzer", which was then shortened to "Buzz".
 He was a Boy Scout, achieving the rank of Tenderfoot Scout.

 Aldrin did well in school, maintaining an A average.
 He played football and was the starting center for Montclair High School's undefeated 1946 state champion team.
-His father wanted him to go to the United States Naval Academy in Annapolis, Maryland and enrolled him at nearby Severn School, a preparatory school for Annapolis and even secured him a Naval Academy appointment from Albert W. Hawkes, one of the United States senators from New Jersey.
+His father wanted him to go to the United States Naval Academy in Annapolis, Maryland, and enrolled him at nearby Severn School, a preparatory school for Annapolis, and even secured him a Naval Academy appointment from Albert W. Hawkes, one of the United States senators from New Jersey.
 Aldrin attended Severn School in 1946, but had other ideas about his future career.
 He suffered from seasickness and considered ships a distraction from flying airplanes.
 He faced down his father and told him to ask Hawkes to change the nomination to the United States Military Academy at West Point, New York.

 Aldrin entered West Point in 1947.
 He did well academically, finishing first in his class his plebe (first) year.
 Aldrin was also an excellent athlete, competing in pole vault for the academy track and field team.
 In 1950, he traveled with a group of West Point cadets to Japan and the Philippines to study the military government policies of Douglas MacArthur.
 During the trip, the Korean War broke out.
 On June 5, 1951, Aldrin graduated third in the class of 1951 with a Bachelor of Science degree in mechanical engineering.